What is Asthma? Causes, Symptoms and Treatment

 Also, Discover Home Remedies that may help you Deal with An Asthma Attack.

-Some of the treatments mainly prescribed for asthma are listed below.
+Some of the treatments mainly prescribed for Asthma are listed below.

 Bronchodilators